-- Have recently split up with my ex of thirty years.
-I'm now back with my parents again and she wishes to stay in the property and buy me out.
-What percentage am I entitled to.
+- Law week I split up with my wife of 18 years.
+I'm now back with my mum and dad and she wishes to stay in the apartment and buy me out.
+What portion do I get.
 Is it half of the equity after paying off the mortgage with West Bromwich Building Society?
-I assume proper valuations are necessary but I really need to be confident that I'm getting what I am entitled to
+I assume proper valuations are necessary but I really need ensure that I'm getting what I am entitled to

-Information to consider in conjunction with the above West Bromwich Building Society transfer of equity Info :
+Important warnings to consider in in addition to the above West Bromwich Building Society transfer of equity Info :

 Tax and Legal

-There are numerous potential tax and legal implications when transferring equity for your property.
+There may be various tax and legal implications when transferring equity for your property.
 You should always seek the advice of a solicitor on the West Bromwich Building Society conveyancing panel and accountant before transferring equity.

-Should the tenure of your property be leasehold, the lease may require that you obtain the consent of the landlord.
-If such conditions are not strictly observed you may be in violation of your covenants under the lease.
+If your property is leasehold, provisions in the lease may have a requirement for notices to be served and that you obtain the consent of the landlord.
+If such restrictions are not strictly observed you may be in violation of the lease.
 This could trigger the freeholder taking enforcement action against you.

 what they have loaned to you.
 The Insolvency Act Indemnity Insurance policy only protects

 lenders such as West Bromwich Building Society or future buyers from you.
 If there is no mortgage and the outgoing owner is made bankrupt, there is a risk to you that you could lose your home if the transfer is set aside.
-The cost of the Insolvency Act Indemnity Insurance policy is dependent on the market value of the property at finalisation of the transfer of equity conveyancing.
+The cost of the Insolvency Act Indemnity Insurance policy varies based on the market value of the property at the time of completion of the transfer of equity conveyancing.

-If you do not keep up the payments on your mortgage with West Bromwich Building Society your property may be repossessed.
+Your property may be repossessed if you do not keep up repayments on your mortgage with West Bromwich Building Society.

 Preparing the Transfer of Equity with a West Bromwich Building Society Mortgage